Characteristics of a Good Listener

 Pay Attention – Give the speaker your undivided attention.
 Maintain eye contact, notice when a distracting thought pops up, acknowledge it, and direct your attention back to the speaker, listen to understand – not respond, and pay attention to body language.

-Show That You’re Listening – Use your body language to show that you are engaged in what they are saying.
+Show That You’re Listening – Use non-verbal communication to show that you are engaged in what they are saying.
 Nod your head occasionally, smile, or use other facial expressions, verbal affirmations for the speaker to continue like “yes” or “uh-huh.”

 - Reflections may sound like: “So, what I’m hearing you say is…” or “It sounds like you’re saying…”